toeverything/affine.pro-legacy/README.md

 The new blog source uses AFFiNE - public workspace: https://app.affine.pro/public-workspace/H6vffRmJbCfA-r3kq_36_

-You can use AFFiNE to write your article, contact [ShortCipher](https://github.com/ShortCipher5) for permissions.
+You can use AFFiNE to write your article, contact [ShortCipher](https://github.com/ShortCipher5) to request permissions for the AFFiNE Blog Workspace.

 Each blog should abide by the following format:
 ```